top of page

 3. Who are the Trustees and how often do they meet?

-The Trust is allowed to have up to ten Trustees as is written into its Constitution, read here, and there are seven at present.
+The Trust is allowed to have up to ten Trustees as is written into its Constitution, read here, and there are eight at present.
 The expected term of office for a Trustee is three years.
 Candidates are selected by a resolution passed by a meeting of the charity’s Trustees.
-In selecting individuals for appointment as fellow charity Trustees, the existing Trustees must have regard to the skills, knowledge and experience needed for the effective administration of the CIO.
+In selecting individuals for appointment as fellow Trustees of the charity, the existing Trustees must have regard to the skills, knowledge and experience needed for the effective administration of the CIO.

-Meetings of Trustees are held four or five times a year and the dates of planned future meetings are shown here.
+Meetings of Trustees are held four or five times a year and the dates of planned future meetings are shown in the latest minutes.
 Members of the public are able to attend these meetings as observers and to ask questions before the official start of business.
 The minutes of the last meeting are shown here.

 The Trust holds an ANNUAL OPEN MEETING, usually in January, to which all residents are invited and you are encouraged to raise any issues of interest or concern.